Hyster-Yale Inc.

 one strong order print can be a bounce. you want to see domestic strength hold while international demand stops dragging on the total.

-does institutional support keep fading
+Does institutional support keep fading

 recent filings in this snapshot showed Vanguard cutting 23.3% and Fuller & Thaler exiting. if sponsorship keeps thinning, sentiment is not helping you.